Zachdr1/ODI/README.md

 ![](yolov3_route.png) <br/>

 ## Overview </br>
 DLI is a web based system for using deep learning algorithms and visualizing their results.
-Currently it only supports object detection in images using the YOLOv3 algorithm (https://pjreddie.com/media/files/papers/YOLOv3.pdf); however, I am planning on adding other algorithms in the future. </br>
+Currently it only supports object detection in images using the YOLOv3 algorithm (https://pjreddie.com/media/files/papers/YOLOv3.pdf). </br>

 ## Installation and Usage (Linux) </br>
 Clone the repository </br>